bathroom

 • Stick to one metal finish to avoid visual noise.

 What this gives you: A soft, balanced green bathroom that feels calm, clean, and easy to live with.
+If you love this palette, see our full roundup of sage green bathroom ideas for more inspiration.

 Emerald niche styling gives green bathroom decor a bold moment without letting the whole room go dark.
 Keep the niche size compact and line it with glossy tile so it glows even in low light.
 The surrounding walls can stay white or pale stone to maintain openness.
 Add one or two sculptural objects so the niche reads like a small gallery.
 The contrast feels dramatic but controlled.